Beatriz Michelena: Marriage and stage career

 On Sunday, March 3, 1907, Michelena married George E. Middleton, a prominent San Francisco automobile dealer, the "happy culmination" of a romance that had begun in their school days.
 The private wedding took place at 232 Divisadero Street, the home of the parents of bridesmaid Margaret McGovern, "a lifelong friend of the bride".
 Judge Thomas F. Graham performed the ceremony.
 The couple spent a few weeks in Los Angeles for their honeymoon.

 Middleton was the manager of the local Middleton Motor Car Company and the son of a California timber baron.
 He introduced Michelena to his society friends and business partners, including the trustees of Charles Crocker's estate who had rebuilt the St. Francis Hotel after the 1906 earthquake and fire.

 After two years spent absent from the stage, in October 1910, "Beatriz Michelena Middleton" received a "full ovation" at the Garrick Theater for her role in The White Hen, a musical comedy set in Austria.
 Rotund comedian Max Dill, leader of the acting company, was the star of the show, given 14 minutes of applause upon entering the stage.
 For her performance, Michelena was sent flowers worth "a small fortune", according to the San Francisco Call's theater writer, Walter Anthony.
 Starring actress Lora Lieb, native to San Francisco but unknown as a performer, took less applause.

 Middleton and Michelena gave an interview to Anthony after The White Hen was an established hit.
 Middleton said that he had kept his wife off the stage, that he "didn't like the idea of musical comedy", but would not have objected to her appearance in "grand opera".
 Nonetheless, he agreed to an offer from Max Dill.
 Michelena said that she had so far spent her married life studying to perform three operatic roles: Carmen and Micaëla in Carmen, and Violetta Valéry in La traviata.
 She said that prior to appearing at the Garrick Theater, she had been afraid that her stage training had been lost.
-Michelena said she had to overcome her own fears as well as her husband's objections.
+Michelena said she had to overcome her fears as well as her husband's objections.

 At the end of November, Michelena quit Dill's company, reporting that she had been billed underneath Lora Lieb in theater publicity, against the arrangement she had made with company manager Nat A. Magner.
 She said she refused to put her famous family name in second place.